ovalerio280788/PYTHON_django_api_behave/README.md

 # Api automation Behave + Requests!
 ## Pre-requisites
-We need to install the following tools as part or the pre-requisites to be able to run this demo.
+We need to install the following tools as part of the pre-requisites to be able to run this demo.
-### Tech
+### Tech.
 * [Python3] -- Python is a programming language that lets you work more quickly and integrate your systems more effectively.
     * Check the python version in this way, i.e
         ```ssh